Jessica Biel Seen Laughing & Cuddling With Justin Timberlake In Sweet Birthday Post

 “I love the way y’all look at each other!
 Truly one of my favorite couples!” said a fan of the twosome.

-“Aww glad you celebrated your way!” said a second fan.
+“Aww glad you celebrated your way!” said a second supporter.